+Starting from September 2022, Printify is issuing one invoice for each individual order.
 Read more about Printify VAT invoices here.

 We are currently working on a personalization for the IOSS system, which means that in future you will be able to submit your own IOSS ID number to Printify (if your business has one).